callumalpass/zk_scripts/README.md

 ### Limitations

 The current implementation is somewhat opinionated about how a zettelkasten should be managed.
 The scripts in this package will work best when you have tags in the frontmatter and `dateCreated` and `dateModified` values.

-Notes are currently created with my preferred filenaming format---"YYYYMMDDxxx.md", where xxx are random letters.
+The default filename format is "YYYYMMDDxxx.md", where xxx are random letters, but this is now fully configurable through the config file (see the Configuration section below).

 There is currently no feature for the *creation* of notes (except of "working memory" notes).
-This has been avoided under the belief that template management is better managed by e.g. snippets in `neovim`.
+This has been avoided under the belief that template management is better managed by other tools; e.g. snippets in `neovim`.

 ## Installation